ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 3. If the computed list is empty, leave the position-version pair in the map and move on to the next map entry.
 4. For each log entry in the computed list, from left to right:
-   1. Check if a binary ladder from this log entry was already provided in the same query response.
+   1. Check if a binary ladder for this log entry was already provided in the same query response.
 If so:
       1. If the previously provided binary ladder had a greater target version than the current map entry, then this version of the label no longer needs to be monitored.
-Remove the current position-version pair (the one with the lesser version) from the map and move on to the next map entry.
+Remove the position-version pair with the the lesser version from the map and move on to the next map entry.
       2. If it had a version less than or equal to that of the current map entry, terminate and return an error to the user.